TARGENE/TMLE.jl/paper/paper.md

 TMLE.jl is a Julia package that implements Targeted Maximum Likelihood Estimation (TMLE) [@van2011targeted;@van2018targeted], a general framework for causal effect estimation that combines machine learning with principles from semiparametric statistics.
 TMLE provides doubly robust, efficient, and flexible estimation of causal parameters in observational and experimental studies.

-The goal of TMLE.jl is to provide an accessible, implementation of this methodology within the Julia ecosystem.
+The goal of TMLE.jl is to provide an accessible implementation of this methodology within the Julia ecosystem.
 It enables researchers to estimate average treatment effects and other causal parameters while leveraging modern machine learning algorithms to flexibly model nuisance components, such as the outcome regression and treatment mechanism.

 TMLE.jl is useful in a wide range of scientific disciplines—including epidemiology, biostatistics, econometrics, and genomics—where estimating causal effects from high-dimensional or observational data is critical [@smith2023application;@labayle2025semi;@gruber2010application].
 Unlike traditional regression approaches, TMLE can incorporate nonparametric learning without sacrificing statistical validity, offering both robustness to model misspecification and valid confidence intervals.